Open Science · Diffusion MRI · Microstructure Imaging

 Vision

-The goal is not a faster fitting tool — it is the living compendium of everything diffusion microstructure imaging knows.
+The goal is not a faster fitting tool — it is an open, validated foundation the whole field can build on together.

 dmrai-lab is the revival and extension of dmipy, originally published in Frontiers in Neuroinformatics (2019).
-We are rebuilding it from the ground up: a JAX fitting engine grounded in biophysical compartment models, a Monte Carlo simulator for ground-truth validation, an acquisition design tool that closes the loop between measurement and claim, and a compendium that makes every validated protocol and result machine-readable and citable.
+We are rebuilding it in the open, around two engines that keep each other honest: a JAX fitting engine grounded in biophysical compartment models, and a Monte Carlo simulator that provides the ground truth to check it against.

-Our north star: a scientist anywhere in the world should be able to describe a tissue model, find the canonical validated protocol for it, simulate it, fit it, and reproduce the result — in a single afternoon.
+Our north star: a scientist anywhere in the world should be able to describe a tissue model, simulate it, fit it, and reproduce the result — in a single afternoon, with the evidence open for anyone to check.

 The bottleneck was never intelligence.
-It was infrastructure.
+It was shared infrastructure — and that is finally something we can build together.

 Physics is the Specification · A manifesto for machine-verifiable diffusion MRI science · dmrai-lab · May 2026 · v0.1